Adamya-Gupta/HomeServer-Guide/README.md

 ---

-### Step7: Remotly accesing server from anywhere in the world
+### Step7: Remotly accessing server from anywhere in the world
 - One of the most simplest way to achieve this is by integrating [TAILSCALE](https://tailscale.com/)

 > [!CAUTION]